COUNTDOWN TO THE FESTIVE SEASON!

 CHRISTMAS PARTIES & GIFTS

-This year it is hoped that businesses will be able to hold Christmas parties following two years of the covid pandemic.
-The annual parties’ exemption remains at £150 per head, not increased to take into account the missed years!
-Details of the exemption, and the exemption for gifts to employees and customers, READ MORE.
+This year it is hoped that businesses will be able to hold Christmas parties following the covid pandemic.
+The annual parties’ exemption remains at £150 per head and is not increased to take into account the missed years!
+Details of the exemption, and the exemption for gifts to employees and customers can be found on the blog below.

 DATES FOR YOUR DIARY

-Should you wish to speak with us about a specific matter, or just to be a sounding board or for a chat, please do not hesitate to give us a call.
+Should you wish to speak with us about a specific matter, or just to be a sounding board or for a chat, please do not hesitate to give us a call on 01452 713277